joshbegley/nyt-latest/previous.md

 `Miami, which crushed Pitt on Saturday, is not without fault.
 Clearly the best team in the ACC, it still let two winnable games get away.`\
 https://nytimes.com/athletic/6848099/2025/11/29/miami-pitt-score-analysis-playoff/

-**The best trolls of college football's rivalry week**\
+**College football rivalry week produces wealth of trolls.
+Here are the best**\
-`Rivalry week was ripe with mascot jokes, social media trolling and witty video montages.`\
+`Rivalry week was rife with mascot jokes, social media trolling and witty video montages.`\
 https://nytimes.com/athletic/6848074/2025/11/29/college-football-rivalry-week-14-jokes-roundup/

 **Rangers reach new low after embarrassing effort as Adam Fox injury concern looms**\